camunda/camunda-docs-manual/content/reference/rest/history/variable-instance/post-variable-instance-query-count.md

   </tr>
   <tr>
     <td>variableNameIn</td>
-    <td>Only include historic variable instances which belong to one of the passed and comma-separated variable names.</td>
+    <td>A comma-separated list of variable names.
+Allows restricting the list of requested variables to the variable names in the list.</td>
   </tr>
   <tr>
     <td>variableNameLike</td>